 Always keep original images

+The third and final of my 3 photography tips?
+Keep those images!
 Whenever you edit an image you always want to keep a backup of the original.
 Why?
-Well because you might mess up the image during the editing process or you may wish to edit the image in a totally different way in the future.
-For me I like to save all my original images onto a memory card.
-That way they are separate from all my other images and they’re not taking up heaps of space on my laptop.
-Also, if like me you keep your images on a memory card or stick, make sure you know where it is at should you ever need it as there is nothing more annoying than losing your photos when you really need them.
+Well because you might mess up the image during the editing process.
+That or you may wish to edit the image in a totally different way in the future.
+For me, I like to save all my original images onto a memory card.
+That way they are separate from all my other images.
+Plus it means they’re not taking up heaps of space on my laptop.
+Also, if like me you keep your images on a memory card or stick, make sure you know where it is at should you ever need it.
+Let’s be honest, there is nothing more annoying than losing your photos when you really need them.

 What are your top 3 blog photography tips?